Master of Education

 The Dwight Schar College of Education

-Ashland University offers a variety of graduate education programs at its regional centers located in Ashland, Columbus, Massillon, Elyria, and Cleveland.
+Ashland University offers a variety of graduate education programs at its regional centers located in Ashland, Columbus, and Elyria.
 These programs include the Master of Education (M.Ed.), Bachelor’s Plus licensure, and other licensure and endorsement programs.

 Not all centers include all of the above programs.
 Contact the graduate advising office for information regarding a specific program.
 Note that the traditional Ed.D. program is offered only at the Ashland Center.
 The Executive Doctoral Ed.D. is only offered at the Columbus Center (see Ed.D. section for details regarding this program).